miguel776/JavaMatchEventsBetting/README.md

 The client is used for both managing and retrieving the data.
 For instance;
  +  Adding new Event
  +  Updating an Event as complete
  +  Add / remove MarketRefType to / from an Event
  +  Retrieve a list of Event objects based on filters (e.g. all Events with a “Home/Draw/Away” market, regardless of the Category)
  +  Return the entire data structure as formatted output Once an Event has completed, it is no longer of any relevance to the client.
 Similarly, a SubCategory with no valid events is also of no relevance to the client.

-Before you start to write your solution:
+Before you start to write I have considered:
- + Make sure your code is clear and efficient
+ + The code is clear and efficient
  + The solution should handle both basic and edge cases
  + The solution should provide good test coverage
  +  Will it work for multi-threaded environment?